flutter/website/src/docs/resources/faq.md

 Yes.
 Flutter gives developers out-of-the-box access to _some_ platform-specific services and APIs from the operating system.
-However, we want to avoid the "lowest common denominator" problem with most cross-platform APIs, so we do not intend to build cross-platform APIs for all native services and APIs.
+However, we want to avoid the "lowest common denominator" problem with most cross-platform APIs, so we don't intend to build cross-platform APIs for all native services and APIs.

 A number of platform services and APIs have